 - Drawing the line between being at-work-at-home and at-home-at-home

-- Longing for water cooler small talk or anything that isn’t 100% business
+- Longing for water-cooler small talk or anything that isn’t 100% business

 - Trying to circle back with Mike from purchasing in the same environment where you normally cook tacos, play dinosaurs with your spouse, and watch Parks and Rec reruns

-3 Symptoms of Work From Home Burnout
+Symptoms of Work From Home Burnout

-Complete Loss of Focus
+Loss of Focus

-Tips for Surviving WFH Burnout
+6 Tips for Surviving WFH Burnout

 1. Take It Seriously

-2. Boundaries Are Life
+2. Set Clear Boundaries

 Set a schedule for yourself and stick to it.
 Designate a spot, or a few spots in your home, where work happens.
 Create simple rituals to start or end your workday (like a walk around the block to “walk home” from work).
 Things like this send clear signals to your brain about when you are at work and when you are not.
 Which gives you room to rest, repair, and enjoy yourself between shifts.